A New Player in Grid-Level Stationary Energy Storage – Efficient and Low Cost Aluminum Chloride-Natural Graphite Battery

 Fig. 1.
 Aluminum chloride-graphite battery: a low-cost, abundant, safe and non-toxic stationary electrical storage system.

-The people involved in this project are ESC member, Prof. Maksym Kovalenko, and Dr. Kostiantyn Kravchyk.The external pagefull article about this project can be found on ACS publications.
+The people involved in this project are ESC member, Prof. Maksym Kovalenko, and Dr. Kostiantyn Kravchyk.The external page full article about this project can be found on ACS publications.

 Prof. Kovalenko is head of the Functional Inorganic Materials Group that focused on challenges related to the chemistry, physics and applications of inorganic nanostructures.